 Medical Careers In Demand: Fastest Growing Jobs

-Based on recent statistics and changes in the healthcare industry, experts predict healthcare employment will continue to grow through 2018 in the following areas:
+Based on recent statistics from the U.S. Bureau of Labor Statistics, healthcare employment will continue to grow significantly through 2028 in the following areas, among others:

 Overall, inpatient care positions, like hospital jobs, aren’t expected to change as drastically as outpatient fields, which show the most potential for growth.

 Want an even clearer forecast?
-These are not only the fastest growing jobs in the healthcare profession, but in all professions—a very promising sign of the climate ahead for prospective medical students.
+These are not only the fastest growing jobs in the healthcare profession, but in all professions—a very promising sign of the climate ahead for prospective medical students and others starting out the medical field.

 DOWNLOAD OUR FREE MCAT STUDY GUIDES